 S.M.
-183-SCREW OPERATED RAM
+183-HOISTING GEAR OF CRANE DRIVEN BY SCREW MECHANISM

 The hand-wheel 1 rotates a Contrate Wheel 2, secured to a shaft 2A, carrying a 57-teeth Gear Wheel 3 which drives the 1⁄2" Pinions 4 and 5 secured to the vertical Threaded Rods 6.
 The latter engage the bosses of two Threaded Cranks 7 bolted to a Bush Wheel 8.
-On operation of the hand-wheel 1 the Rod 9 is raised or lowered, and this movement may be employed in a number of mechanisms, chief of which is the ram of a hydraulic crane.
-The method by which the hoisting cord is operated in this latter movement is similar to that adopted in hydraulic cranes, and an excellent representation of the necessary gear will be found in Model No. 7.23 Hydraulic Crane.
+On operation of the hand-wheel 1 the Rod 9 is raised or lowered, and its movement is employed to draw in or pay out the hoisting cord of the crane by means of a series of Pulleys.
+The method by which the hoisting cord is operated is similar to that adopted in hydraulic cranes, and an excellent representation of the necessary gear will be found in the Meccano Model, Hydraulic Crane.